-Nitro Circus Set to Explode Across North America with All-New Tour: Good, Bad & Rad Presented by a Shoc
+Nitro Circus Set to Explode Across North America with All-New Tour: Good, Bad & Rad Presented by A SHOC

 Nitro Circus is part of Thrill One Sports & Entertainment, a next-generation content company that lives at the nexus of sports, entertainment and lifestyle, combining the resources of Nitro Circus, Street League Skateboarding (SLS) Nitro Rallycross and Thrill One Media.
 A multi-media platform founded in 2020, Thrill One is dedicated to creating mind-blowing action sports events and original content, fueled by the most daring athletes, talent and brands in thrill-based entertainment.
 Thrill One Sports & Entertainment also boasts one of the largest aggregate social audience in action sports, with over 40 million followers across its multiple brand pages and channels.
 Go to thrillone.com for additional information.

-- Nitro Circus Set to Explode Across North America with All-New Tour: Good, Bad & Rad Presented by a Shoc - South Bend Cubs
+- Nitro Circus Set to Explode Across North America with All-New Tour: Good, Bad & Rad Presented by A SHOC - Altoona Curve

+- Nitro Circus Coming to Mirabito Stadium June 18th - Binghamton Rumble Ponies

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.